-800 Super Holdings Limited (the "Company") is listed on the Catalist of the Singapore Exchange Securities Trading Limited and incorporated and domiciled in the Republic of Singapore.
+800 Super Holdings Limited (the "Company") is listed on the Catalist of the Singapore Exchange Securities Trading Limited ("SGX-ST") and incorporated and domiciled in the Republic of Singapore.
 The registered office and principal place of business is at 17A Senoko Way, Singapore 758056.

-The principal activities of the Company are those of investment holding and management and administrative support to its subsidiaries.
-The principal activities of the subsidiaries are disclosed in Note 7 to the financial statements.
+The principal activities of the Company are those of investment holding and management and administrative support to its subsidiary corporations.
+The principal activities of the subsidiary corporations are disclosed in Note 8 to the financial statements.

-The Company's holding corporation is Yong Seong Investment Pte Ltd and it is incorporated in the Republic of Singapore.
+The Company's holding corporation is Yong Seong Investment Pte.
+Ltd. and it is incorporated in the Republic of Singapore.